 There are also mental health professionals staffed that will discuss any issues necessary and help you create a long-term recovery plan that you can implement once you leave detox.

 Detox is just the first step toward recovery from methadone addiction.
 If you’re detoxing in a medical detox facility or hospital, the next treatment step is to continue treatment in a drug treatment center.
 This way, you’ll be surrounded by addiction specialists, a psychiatrist, and physicians who can monitor you and help you create a personalized treatment plan.

 Inpatient treatment is a common recovery path, as it’s helpful to leave your home environment and live at the facility to solely focus on you and your recovery.
 This has proven to be one of the best ways to ensure long-lasting freedom from drug addiction.
 You may opt to stay in treatment 30, 60, or 90 days, depending on the level of care you need.
 Some even choose to stay longer.

 For those who are heavily addicted to methadone, inpatient treatment is recommended.
 For mild users of methadone, an outpatient program may be the route to go.
-The reality is that there are various options that can help in all different types of situations.
+The reality is that various options can help in all different types of situations.

-Good news is that there is help available to help you get free frommethadone addiction.
+The good news is that there is help available to help you get free from methadone addiction.
 If you would like to know more about how a methadone detox program can help to get you or your loved one get off methadone, please contact us for more information.
-We’d be happy to discuss your options and help you find the best recover path for you that will ensure a successful recovery.
+We’d be happy to discuss your options and help you find the best recovery path for you that will ensure a successful recovery.